fr3e1/30-2-notes/Social 30-2/Unit 3/Chapter 12/Chapter 12.md

 A full acceptance that the free market is best for major industries of a nation

 ## B: What is a Cradle to Grave Welfare System?
-A cradle to grave welfare system (sometimes called womb to tomb welfare) is a system where social programs exist for citizens from birth (daycare, early childhood, ecucation etc.) to death (senior care, death benefits etc.)
+A cradle to grave welfare system (sometimes called womb to tomb welfare) is a system where social programs exist for citizens from birth (daycare, early childhood, education etc.) to death (senior care, death benefits etc.)

 ## Case Study: Sweden